claudioDema99/ExpLab-FirstAssignment/README.md

 <video width="320" height="240" controls>
   <source src="readme_image/Gazebo_rob.mp4" type="video/mp4">
-  Your browser does not support the video tag.
 </video>

 The robot's camera through an Rviz video, offering a glimpse into its perspective and visual observations.
 Gain insight into what the camera captures and how it operates:

 <video width="320" height="240" controls>
   <source src="readme_image/RViz_cam.mp4" type="video/mp4">
-  Your browser does not support the video tag.
 </video>

 ## Possible improvements 📈